Prime Numbers

 One of the easiest methods to find that a given number p, is a prime number, is to check the number of factors of the number p.
 If p has exactly two factors, 1 and p, then we say that p is a prime number.

-Why Is 2 a Prime Number?
+Why is 2 a Prime Number?

 The factors of 2 are 1 and 2.
-Since 2 has exactly two factors, therefore it is a prime number.
+Since 2 has exactly two factors, therefore, it is a prime number.
 Interestingly, 2 is the only even prime number and the smallest prime number.

-What Are all the Prime Numbers from 1 to 100?
+What are all the Prime Numbers from 1 to 100?

-The prime numbers from 1 to 100 are 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, and 97
+The prime numbers from 1 to 100 are 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, and 97.

-Which Is the Smallest Prime Number?
+Which is the Smallest Prime Number?

 The smallest number which has exactly two factors 1 and itself is 2.
 Therefore, the smallest prime number is 2.

-What Is the Difference Between a Prime and a Co-prime Number?
+What is the Difference Between a Prime and a Co-prime Number?

 Can Prime Numbers be Negative?

-Which Is the Largest known Prime Number?
+Which is the First Prime Number?

 visual curriculum